Cigar Review – Nestor Miranda Art Deco Robusto Grande

 What surprised me the most about this cigar is that in the final inch or so, the flavors toned down like crazy.
 The pepper all but disappeared and I actually started tasting cream on the draw.
 This creaminess, along with some coffee and a really nice aged tobacco flavor, lasted right up until I set down the (still firm) nub.

 The Nestor Miranda Art Deco Robusto Grande was one of my favorite releases from Miami Cigar & Co. so far.
 Yes, the spice got very intense at points, but I found that it gave me a lot of “breaks.”
-I’ve never had a cigar that shifted from full, to medium, and back to full, and finally back to mild so dramatically.
+I’ve never had a cigar that shifted from full, to medium, and back to full, and finally back to mellow so dramatically.
 My advice is to smoke this one extremely slowly or those pepper blasts will sneak up on you.
 Otherwise, don’t be afraid of the retrohale, and don’t be afraid to smoke this thing down to a finger-burning nub.
 Thanks to Rene for bringing the samples—I hope I get to smoke another soon!